A Cityscape Transforms with BLINK

 is to shift your perspective.

-Among the 70-some exhibits is LPK’s takeover of historic Piatt Park—the front yard of our global headquarters—featuring a mix of light, sculptures and illustration.
-Entitled The Seen & Unseen, the piece invites visitors to discover “hidden worlds” on their own terms—uncovering interconnections in places that typically feel entirely disparate.
+Among the 60-some exhibits was LPK’s takeover of historic Piatt Park—the front yard of our global headquarters—featuring a mix of light, sculptures and illustration.
+Entitled The Seen & Unseen, the piece invited visitors to discover “hidden worlds” on their own terms—uncovering interconnections in places that typically feel entirely disparate.

 “We wanted to create the world that lives beneath our world,” says Eric Sillies, Design Director at LPK, who helped lead the creation of a 90-foot mural along the park’s grounds.
 “The whole idea is to shift your perspective, as if there is something going on beneath the ground that we’ve been unaware of—until now.”

-BLINK’s roster of participants includes renowned artists from Sydney, London and New York City, as well as jury-selected exhibitors like LPK.
-The event kicks off with a parade on October 12, and concludes on October 15.
+This year’s BLINK roster of participants included renowned artists from Sydney, London and New York City, as well as jury-selected exhibitors like LPK.

 For more on BLINK and a complete map of exhibits, visit blinkcincinnati.com.